pypy/pypy/pypy/doc/translation.rst

 .. _`initialization time`:

-The translation tool chain never sees Python source code or syntax trees, but rather starts with the *code objects* that define the behaviour of the function objects one gives it as input.
+The RPython translation toolchain never sees Python source code or syntax trees, but rather starts with the *code objects* that define the behaviour of the function objects one gives it as input.
 The `bytecode evaluator`_ and the `Flow Object Space`_ work through these